-Some children may need specific mental health or psychosocial assistance to overcome particularly negative or harmful experiences during their stay with an armed force or group.
+Some children may need specific mental health or psychosocial assistance to overcome particularly negative or harmful experiences during their stay with an armed

+Mental health and psychosocial support activities should build on children's natural resilience and family and community support mechanisms and encourage coping and positive development. force or group.
 Boys and girls who have experienced sexual violence, including when of a prolonged nature, may face significant psychosocial issues affecting their reintegration - for example, an inability to trust adults, aggression and social withdrawal.
 Those living with injury and disability and the terminally ill, in particular, require care that is adapted to their needs and environment.